 High blood pressure not only wears out your heart but also your arteries and other organs.
 The goal blood pressure for longevity is 110/70 mmHg.
 Anything above 110/70 is prematurely aging the body.
 Indeed, studies show that people with high blood pressure lose 5 years of high quality life to heart attacks and other heart problems.

 As with diabetes, I have seen hundreds of my patients reverse their high blood pressure and get off of medications with an unwavering commitment to a healthy lifestyle.
 To learn more about how to reverse high blood pressure without medications, please read this article I wrote.

 Studies show that every hour spent sitting watching TV takes 22 minutes off your life.
 This could be any form of sitting.

-The physicians living to age 90 and beyond with excellent health, in the Physician’s Health Study, were physically active their entire lives.
+The physicians with great health at 90 were definitely physically active.
+Exercise was a daily habit for them.
 At the cellular level, studies show that if we spend too much time sitting then we give up 10 years of life.

 5. Maintain a Lean Body Weight

-Studies show that obesity will rob you of up to 9 years of life.
+Studies show that carrying around extra weight will rob you of up to 9 years of life.
 Like diabetes, it can cause you to become medically disabled 20 years before your time.